 The real estate agent that you choose is either going to make this process enjoyable or not.
 You want to work with a realtor who is going to oversee the transaction, not just someone who is going to find you a house.
 The realtor serves as a project manager which means that they are aligning you with the people that you need to talk to including lawyers, mortgage brokers and inspectors.
 You want a realtor who has these connections and has the capacity to be able to advise on a property that may need some work.
 That means a realtor that has some kind of construction background or has had experience in renovations to ensure that the property can remain in your budget.

 The realtor should be resourceful and have a connection to a network of professionals that they rely on and trust.
+With a professional, you can even have access to real-time mobile home prices on the market.
 We are in an age where houses are sold quickly and it comes down to an appraisal and whether you are buying or selling, you want your realtor to be present.
 The appraisal is an independent evaluation from the banks and they will be the make or break in that sale.